vvvm23/vvvm23.github.io/content/posts/2023-06-04-flax-post/index.md

 JAX ecosystem.
-I'd recommend just opening the [Flax](https://flax.readthedocs.io/en/latest/api_reference/index.html) or [Optax API reference](https://optax.readthedocs.io/en/latest/api.html) and searching for layers, optimisers, losses, and features you are used to having in other frameworks.
+I'd recommend just opening the [Flax](https://flax.readthedocs.io/en/latest/api_reference/index.html) or [Optax API reference](https://optax.readthedocs.io/en/latest/api.html) and searching for layers, optimisers, loss functions, and features you are used to having in other frameworks.

-The last thing I want to talk about involves an entirely different library build on JAX. **Orbax** provides PyTree checkpointing utilities for saving and restoring arbitrary PyTrees.
+The last thing I want to talk about involves an entirely different library built on JAX. **Orbax** provides PyTree checkpointing utilities for saving and restoring arbitrary PyTrees.
 I won't go into great detail but will show basic usage here.
-There is nothing worse than spending hours training only to forget about actually saving progress!
+There is nothing worse than spending hours training only to realise you forgot to add checkpointing code!

 Here is basic usage saving the BERT classifier parameters:
 ```python